zeeshannisar/Transfer-Learning-and-Fine-Tuning-with-Pre-Trained-Networks/README.md

 + [Fine Tuning with Res-Net50](#fine-tuning-with-resnet-50)

 #### Datasets:
-The original datasets are publicaly available at [Tuberculosis Dataset](https://lhncbc.nlm.nih.gov/publication/pub9931) and [Skin Cancer Datset](https://www.kaggle.com/drscarlat/melanoma) and can be also be downloaded from (here)[https://drive.google.com/drive/u/1/folders/1Ls5MMm3hgJZje2TrrrDMba_4C3ntUeKS] to get the same accuracy results.
+The original datasets are publicaly available at [Tuberculosis Dataset](https://lhncbc.nlm.nih.gov/publication/pub9931) and [Skin Cancer Datset](https://www.kaggle.com/drscarlat/melanoma) and can be also be downloaded at [Here](https://drive.google.com/drive/u/1/folders/1Ls5MMm3hgJZje2TrrrDMba_4C3ntUeKS) to get the same accuracy results.

 #### Implementations: